 CAPR.
 Ahmed et al. (1999) analyzed the data from 113 banks and concluded that a negative relationship exists between LLP and bank capital.
 In addition, the connection between LLP and capital is more significantly negative with above average loan growth.
 They defined CAPR as the ratio of actual regulatory capital before loan loss reserves to the minimum required regulatory capital.
 Shen (2004) indicated that the banks with a higher capital ratio will decrease the degree of earnings management, since the banks do not need to bother changing the capital ratio.
 They use actual regulatory capital divided by risk-weighted assets as the CAPR.
-Le (2008) stated that: (1) for the earnings management purpose, managers will decrease the LLP to increase earnings and thus lower the capital ratio; and (2) for the capital ratio purpose, managers will increase the LLP to increase loan loss reserves and the capital ratio.
-She employed the ratio of the total capital of banks over total assets as the CAPR.
+Le (2008) stated that: (1) for the earnings management purpose, managers will decrease the LLP to increase earnings and thus lower the capital ratio; and (2) for the capital ratio of the total capital of banks over total assets as the CAPR.
 Similar to the treatment in Le (2008), the CAPR variable in this paper is described as the ratio of the total capital of banks to total assets.